 Homeownership has long been considered the cornerstone of the American Dream.
 It connotes a level of security and success that many Americans aspire to achieve.
 Achieving that dream is not always easy.
 Besides the obvious financial obligations involved, real estate transactions are complicated, tedious, and require a daunting stack of paperwork.
 It can be an extremely intimidating process.
-Thankfully, buyers and sellers can rely upon the professional assistance of real estate agents to guide them through the lengthy, stressful transaction.
+Thankfully, buyers and sellers can rely upon the professional assistance of real estate agents to guide them through lengthy, stressful transactions.

 In a competitive field like real estate, agents are often looking for any advantage to stand apart from the crowd.
-A degree in Real Estate Studies just might be the edge an agent needs.
+A degree with an emphasis in Real Estate Studies just might be the edge an agent needs.
 Helping people achieve the American Dream is an attractive job description, which might explain why there are more than two million active real estate licensees in the United States today, according to the Association of Real Estate License Law Officials*.

 Technically, a college degree is generally not a prerequisite to becoming a licensed real estate agent.
 Most states only require a high school diploma.
 In fact, the National Association of Realtors reports that only 42% of its members have earned a bachelor’s or graduate degree.
 It is an advantage that many real estate brokerages value; some of the nation’s top brokerages specifically require agents to have earned a college diploma.